RiceComp215-Staff/RiceChecks/README.md

   - [Vanderbilt Grader](https://mvnrepository.com/artifact/edu.vanderbilt.grader/gradle-plugin/1.4.64) / [Rubric](https://mvnrepository.com/artifact/edu.vanderbilt.grader/rubric/1.1) (used in their [Android MOOC](https://www.coursera.org/specializations/android-app-development))

 - **Why Gradle?** The short answer: because it's popular and widely supported.
-  Among other things, Gradle is now the standard build tool for Android applications.
+  Among other things, Gradle is widely used for Android applications.
   Whenever somebody comes out with a clever Java-related tool, they generally release a Gradle plugin for it.
-Students don't have to learn or understand Gradle to use `RiceChecks`.
-IntelliJ provides a "Gradle" tab on which students can click on the tasks they wish to run.
+Students don't have to learn or understand Gradle to use RiceChecks.
+IntelliJ provides a "Gradle" tab on which students can click on the tasks they wish to run, including the `autograder` task provided by RiceChecks.

 - **Can you build a Gradle plugin so I don't need all this custom code in the `build.gradle` file?**
   You're welcome to have a go at it and submit a PR.
 I'm concerned about how to write such a thing in a general-purpose way, given all the different ways that different projects will configure Gradle.
-Running the autograder as a completely separate process seems more robust since it's just reading files out of the `build` directory.
+Running the autograder as a completely separate process seems more robust since it minimizes dependencies on the internals of Gradle.

 - **Does RiceChecks work with {JUnit4, TestNG, ...}?** Maybe?
 What really matters is how Gradle's test unit runner writes an XML log of its results